ECSE321-Fall2018/t09/README.md

 # Welcome to TEAM 09

+## Update of 2018/10/03: Good luck on your EXAMS!!!
+OS and Ocaml!!!

+- Concluded that security feature will not block mockit from unit testing, but security features needs integration test, which is not part of our project
+- Able to junit test our api with mockit, example provided on UserController; Remind: update your pom.xml
+- Solved ALL bonus problems

 ## WANTED: Bonus 3 solution: logging

 - Logging (i.e., all API interactions should be recorded in a log file for posterity, debugging, and data mining purposes)